ProgradeDV/open-feed-reader/README.md

 ### Updating Feeds
 Run this command within the container to update all feeds.
 `python manage.py refreshfeeds`
-I recomend using cron to run it every 5-20 minutes
+It is recommended using cron to run it every 5-20 minutes

 ### Permissions
 - Any user with the feeds.add_source, feeds.change_source, feeds.delete_source permissions can add, edit, and delete sources